Class of 2014

 Kate is a MA candidate in international human rights.
 She has worked at the U.S. Department of Health & Human Services' Office of Refugee Resettlement, where she managed the Services to Survivors of Torture and Preferred Communities grant programs.
 Prior to that, Kate worked at the U.S. Department of Justice, where she managed discretionary and formula grants to police and sheriffs' departments, U.S. attorneys' offices, correctional facilities, and victims' advocacy organizations.
 Kate has been an active volunteer for the anti-human trafficking and anti-torture movements, as well as for the Leukemia & Lymphoma Society.
 Prior to studying at Korbel, Kate also served as a volunteer reading mentor at a Washington, D.C., elementary school.
 Kate received her BA in economics from Randolph-Macon Woman's College.

 Hyshyama was born in Sri Lanka and raised in Nepal.
 She earned her BA (Hons) in development studies from Kathmandu University.
-While a student, she worked at a Nepalese NGO, Women for Human Rights, focusing on women's rights issues in conflict and post-conflict, and completed a research fellowship on gender and transitional justice.
+She is currently works for Ushahidi as Programmer Officer Asia for the Making All Voices Count - a 12 country programme on technology and innovation for governance in Asia and Africa.
+Hyshyama has previously worked on women's rights issues in conflict and post-conflict, gender and transitional justice in Nepal and on women and peace-building projects in Sri Lanka.
 Hyshyama was also a 2009 Cape Town Fellow of the International Center for Transitional Justice (ICTJ).
-After graduation, she worked as senior program officer at Women Defining Peace, a CIDA funding initiative in Sri Lanka, on gender-based violence and promotion of women's leadership in the peacebuilding process.
-As a Fulbright scholar at Korbel, Hyshyama will be pursuing her MA in international human rights with concentrations in international law, humanitarian assistance and gender.
+As a Fulbright scholar at Korbel, Hyshyama earned her MA in International Human Rights with concentrations in international law, humanitarian assistance and gender.

 Kyleanne is a MA candidate in international security.
 She earned her BA from Georgetown University's School of Foreign Service.
 Since graduation, she has worked for a tech start-up, a defense contractor, and spent more than a decade as an officer in the United States Marine Corps, serving as an AH-1W Super Cobra attack pilot on multiple deployments in support of Operations Iraqi and Enduring Freedom.
 She spent the last 2.5 years as the Marine Corp's liaison officer to the House of Representatives.
 In addition to her liaison duties, she served as the military escort for several international congressional delegations for the chairman of the Armed Services, Rules and Veterans' Affairs Committees.
 At the Korbel School, she is a research assistant for the Program on Terrorism and Insurgency Research.
 In addition to her studies, Kyleanne races road and cyclocross bikes for a domestic elite team based out of Golden, Colorado.